bigroly/roly-auth-backend/README.md

 **Quick start:**

  - Clone the repo.
- - Run `BuildLambda.cmd` located within `src\Lambda\BackendFunction` of the solution.
+ - Run `BuildAndDeploy.cmd` located in the root of the solution.
- - Open a terminal window in the root of the solution and run `cdk deploy`
+ - You may need to follow y/n prompts when first deploying, or changing any infrastructure in the CDK stack

 Once the stack is deployed into your AWS environment, you should be able to log in to console and see the url for the API Gateway which sits in front of the application so you can start testing requests, something like this:
 ![enter image description here](https://i.imgur.com/lQn0Ul9.png)